JMadhan1/Citecraft.ai/replit.md

 This is an AI-powered research paper generation platform that enables users to create, manage, and format academic papers.
 The system provides a web-based interface for uploading research topics/abstracts, generating paper content through AI integration, and managing citations with multiple formatting styles.
 The platform features user authentication, paper management, and a modern responsive frontend with animated UI elements.

+**Status**: ✅ Successfully imported and configured for Replit environment (September 19, 2025)
+- Flask application running on port 5000
+- Database initialized with proper schema
+- All dependencies installed and working
+- Deployment configuration set for production use

 # User Preferences

 Preferred communication style: Simple, everyday language.